Open Cowork¶

 Skills are folders with a

 SKILL.mdentry point.
-Use bundled ones likeagent-creator,chart-creator,clock,workflow-creator,skill-creator, andautoresearch, ship your own as part of a downstream distribution, or author them from chat withskill-creator. -
+Use bundled ones likeagent-creator,chart-creator,time-keep,workflow-creator,skill-creator, andautoresearch, ship your own as part of a downstream distribution, or author them from chat withskill-creator. -

 Use

-@agentin chat to invoke specialist sub-agents.
-Custom agents compile down to native OpenCode agent definitions — no parallel execution layer, no hidden indirection. -
+@coworkerin chat to invoke specialist Team members.
+Custom coworkers compile down to native OpenCode agent definitions — no parallel execution layer, no hidden indirection. -

 Downstream-ready packaging